freddavies/PypeIt/doc/dev/development.rst

 .. warning::

-    Running these tests generates some files that should be ignored.  **Please do not add these test files to the repository.**  We try to include clean-up as part of the tests, but these are not always caught.
+    Running these tests may generate files that should be ignored.  **Please do not add these test files to the repository.**  We try to include clean-up as part of the tests, but these are not always caught.

 Note also that the use of `pytest`_ requires the test dependencies to be installed.
 It is also possible, and often preferable, to run tests within their